tdbe/tdbe.github.io/_posts/2016-09-27-unity-shader-tricks.markdown

 ##The Mesh

-First off, a Mesh is a class in that stores various coordinates in Object Space:
+First off, a Mesh is a class that stores various coordinate arrays in Object Space:

 * An array of vertices.
 	* ex: A quad can have least 4 verts: `{-1,1,0.5},{1,1,0.5},{1,-1,0.5},{-1,-1,0.5}` (clockwise notation, from top left)